ChingTien/DataCamp-Other-Courses/README.md

 - [ ] Tying it up!
 <br>

-## Machine Learning with the Experts: School Budgets
-Exploring the raw data
-Creating a simple first model
-Improving your model
-Learning from the experts

 ## Introduction to Git for Data Science
 - [ ] Basic workflow
 - [ ] Repositories